pacav69/SetupS.Project_DevelopersPack/Instructions.md

 ensure that in file !!Make.SetupS-Project.cmd has the parameter is

    set Upload=Yes

+   This will also upload to veritek  at the end of cleanup script.

 ## Manually upload files using winscp
 When the file !DistrPack.Project.cmd  is run the user will be prompted to upload files, the default is 'No'.